 Natural or synthetic hormones are a major source of endocrine disruptors: estrogens, testosterone, progesterone, etc. and synthetic products imitating their effects are often used in a therapeutic context (contraception, hormone replacement, hormone therapy).
 These give rise to an indirect risk when reaching the natural environment, after being excreted in human or animal waste.
-These also include phytoestrogens naturally found in certain plants (soya, alfalfa).

 A second, much larger, group of endocrine disruptors covers all chemical products and industrial by-products which can interfere with the endocrine system in humans or animals.
 This group currently comprises over a thousand products, of a varied chemical nature.
 The most common include: